mohanadpro/e-commerce-frontend/README.md

 ### Custom error pages

-* 500 Error Page, provides user with a button the redirect to home page.
+* 500 Error Page, when there is no network with the server